fernandostc/tm-summit-challenges/content/_index.md

 ----

-## Now let’s start the challenge the first step will be creating your Trend Micro Cloud One Account 👨‍💻 👩‍💻 💻 ☁️
+## Now let’s start the challenge!
+The first step will be creating your Trend Micro Cloud One Account 👨‍💻 👩‍💻 💻 ☁️